xapian/xapian-developer-guide/contributing/workflow.rst

 To 'claim' the ticket so others know you're working on it, you can either reassign the ticket to yourself and then claim it, or you can just add a comment saying you're working on it.
-If you haven't already done so, now's a good time to drop a message either in IRC or to the mailing list saying what you'l be working on.
+If you haven't already done so, now's a good time to drop a message either in the Matrix chatroom or to the mailing list saying what you'll be working on.

 .. note::